 With the realization that Universal Studios was making a mint on monster films, and with a renewed focus on "entertainment, not genius," RKO hired a young assistant producer away from David O. Selznick to head up the B-Unit Horror division at RKO.
 His name was Val Lewton.

 He would collaborate with writer Dewitt Bodeen and director Jacques Tourneur, shooting entire films in 18 days.
-He used sets, props and consumes from other movies to keep costs low.
+He used sets, props, and costumes from other movies to keep costs low.

 Most importantly, he focused on quality stories and clever interpretations of the titles he was given.
 Seldom was the title what the picture was about.

 Below are five of the producer's works worth watching, from worst to best.

 5. I Walked with a Zombie

 I Walked with a Zombie is a low-budget art film with incredible cinematography.